Río Azul: Tombs

 The site is known for a number of ornate tombs, some of which are corbel-vaulted.
 The tombs were excavated out of the limestone bedrock and the walls were painted red and black.
 A number of tomb chambers were uncovered under Structure A-3 by looters who removed most of the tomb contents.
 The chamber walls were painted with hieroglyphic texts.
 More than thirty tombs have been investigated by archaeologists at Río Azul, all dated to a period spanning a few centuries from the Late Preclassic to the Early Classic periods.
 Watery imagery is prominent in the royal tombs, linked to the descent of the deceased's soul into the underworld.

 Tomb 1 was inserted into Structure C-1.
 Although it was looted it contains fine examples of elaborate Early Classic murals and includes a Long Count date of 8.19.1.9.13, equivalent to a date in September 417.
 The walls of the tomb were coated with plaster, painted a red hematite pigment and decorated with hieroglyphs.
 The hieroglyphic text in the tomb proclaimed the royal Tikal ancestry of its occupant.
 As the occupant's name is unknown, they are currently referred to with the designation "Ruler X".

 Tomb 12 is located under Structure A-3.
 It has walls painted with Maya script that includes mention of a person called Six Sky, his death or entombment in 450 and the Río Azul Emblem glyph.
 The corpse of the deceased was positioned in the centre of the tomb with glyphs for each of the cardinal directions painted upon the corresponding walls, thus positioning him at the centre of the world.

 Tomb 19 was found intact; it contained fine textiles and Teotihuacan-influenced ceramics, including tripod cylinder vessels of a type common on the Gulf Coast and at Teotihuacan itself.
 Some of the ceramic vessels were found to contain traces of cacao and one of them was decorated with a hieroglyphic text describing its function and naming its owner.
 The tomb's occupant is believed to have been a native of Teotihuacan.

 Tomb 23 is believed to have been the tomb of a native of Teotihuacan.
 Like Tomb 19, it also contained Teotihuacan-style tripod cylinder vessels.

-Artefacts
+Artifacts

 A number of ceramic pots have been recovered from Río Azul that were used for cacao.
 One of the pots includes hieroglyphs identifying it specifically as a "cacao pot", and cacao residue has been found in a number of other vessels.
 Finds at Río Azul include a screw-top chocolate pot.

 A looted jade mask has been found to be inscribed with hieroglyphs naming the same king as is mentioned on Stela 1 together with a truncated version of the Río Azul emblem glyph.